Irish Association of Relationship Mentors is the professional and representative body for Relationship and Parent Mentors in Ireland

-The Relationship Mentor who is professionally trained and experienced provides an unconditional, non-judgmental and compassionate relationship.
+The Relationship and Parent Mentor who is professionally trained and experienced provides an unconditional, non-judgmental and compassionate relationship.
 This creates the safety for the individual to explore their relationship with self and others.

 In recent times, there has been more and more research in the field of Psychotherapy and Counselling which shows that it is not the type of therapy/counselling that is the significant influence on effectiveness; the significant influence is the relationship between Therapist and Individual.

 Through the process of a loving, open, kind enquiry and safe holding between the Relationship and Parent Mentor and Individual, what emerges is a realisation of the true nature, vast intelligence and creativity which has been used to protect the self in the face of hurts and suffering in our lives.

 - Do you find yourself experiencing panic attacks?

 - Are you feeling stressed, anxious, fearful, lonely or depressed?

 - Do you feel your health, your wellbeing or your relationships at home or at work, is being affected?

 - Are you feeling confused in understanding your child’s challenging behaviours?

 - Is your child showing signs of anxiety or feeling bullied, or lacking confidence or has low self-esteem?